The Tucson Stroke Leadership Group welcomes you

 Needs Assessment and Learning Objectives

-Currently there are more than 1000 certified primary stroke centers in the United States.
-Across the United States we now have 66 Comprehensive Stroke Centers.
-Many rural hospitals provide stroke treatment through use of telemedicine.
+Currently there are more than 1000 certified Primary Stroke Centers in the United States.
+Across the United States we now have over 100 Comprehensive Stroke Centers.
+Many rural hospitals provide stroke treatment through use of telemedicine and we are now seeing more Stroke Ready Hospitals.
 Accompanying the significant advancement in the provision of quality stroke care are increased requests for comprehensive stroke education from both health care professionals and organizations throughout the United States.
 Therefore, the purpose of this educational event is to provide state-of-the-art, evidence-based practice education reflecting the continuum of care for stroke and TIA to health care professionals in the United States.

 As a result of completing this educational activity, participants will be able to: